-- Key Word Stuffing.
-Avoid this like the plague.
+- Keyword stuffing—void this like the plague.
 Google looks at keyword stuffing as spam.
-You may not even realize you're doing this so always double check your work.
+You may not even realize you're repeating words unnecessarily, so always double-check your work.

 - Do a double check on your spelling.
 There is nothing that cries out amateur like a misspelled word.

 - Articles with original photos rate better.
-Remember to use photos approved for public domain and always give correct attribution.
-Your own original photos are best so keep your camera handy wherever you go.
+Remember to use photos approved for commercial use and always give correct attribution.
+Your own original photos are best, so keep your camera handy wherever you go.
 A picture really is worth a thousand words and helps the reader to use their imagination and even feel the emotion you are trying to convey.

 - Add additional content.
 Adding even one paragraph with interesting new content will make a difference in bringing in more traffic.